This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 An incision will be made on one side of your scrotum or down the middle.
 One of your sperm tubes will be pulled through the incision.
 Your surgeon will cut the sperm tube and remove a small portion of it.
 He may then close one or both ends with stitches or a heat treatment.
 He also may sew a piece of body tissue between the cut ends of your tubes.
 Your surgeon will then do the same procedure to your other sperm tube.
 Your incisions may be closed with stitches, tissue glue, or left open to heal.
 Germ-fighting medicine may be put on your scrotum, and the area will be covered with a bandage.

 After your procedure:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Caregivers may apply ice and an athletic supporter to decrease swelling and bruising.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
+Healthcare providers will monitor you closely for any problems.
+Healthcare providers may apply ice and an athletic supporter to decrease swelling and bruising.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.

 CONTACT YOUR HEALTHCARE PROVIDER IF:

 - You cannot make it to your procedure.